1

 Soil Moisture: Keep soil consistently moist but not waterlogged. -

-Winter Care: Mulch to protect roots in colder climates. -
+Winter Care: Mulch around roots in colder zones to protect from frost. -

-Fertilization: Fertilize in spring with a balanced, slow-release fertilizer. -
+Fertilization: Feed with a balanced, slow-release fertilizer in early spring and mid-summer. -

 Share